Why Our Work Matters

 Challenges Encountered by Children of Immigrants

-“Healthy Women, Healthy Communities” focuses on 1.5 or second generation Asian American young women.
+“Healthy Women, Healthy Communities” focused on 1.5 or second generation Asian American young women.
 1.5 generation refers to individuals who immigrated to the United States during their childhood or adolescence, and second generation refers to those who were born in the United States but whose parent(s) immigrated to the United States.

 Asian American women from immigrant families face the challenge of traversing between two worlds: the mainstream American culture and their parents’ culture.
 On one hand, growing up in the United States, Asian American women are under pressure to acculturate, or to adopt values of the mainstream American culture.
 On the other hand, they may be expected by parents and family members to maintain their Asian identity and values.